About the MSW program

 What are the requirements for international applicants?

-In addition to meeting the criteria for admission, international applicants must submit official academic records for all university-level studies completed abroad and at U.S. institutions, evidence of English language proficiency and documentation certifying the student’s ability to meet the cost of attendance each year the student is in the United States.
+In addition to meeting the criteria for admission, international applicants must submit official academic records for all university-level studies completed abroad and at U.S. institutions, evidence of English-language proficiency and documentation certifying your ability to meet the cost of attendance each year you are in the United States.

 What is the application deadline?

-We have two application deadlines so that you can choose the timeline that works best for you: January 15 and March 15.
-International, transfer and dual-degree applicants must apply by the January 15 deadline to allow time for processing additional paperwork.
-January 15 deadline: To be considered for the Dean's Leadership Scholarship, applicants must apply to the MSW program and the scholarship by this deadline.
-Some applicants find this earlier timeline helpful if they are applying to other programs or if they simply want to plan for next year as soon as possible.
-Applications received after January 15 will be reviewed with March 15 applications.
-March 15 deadline: Applications received after March 15 will be considered late and may not be reviewed for admission.
+Please visit the MSW Admissions Deadlines page for the current admissions, financial aid and scholarships apply-by dates.
+We have three MSW application deadlines, in addition to a late application deadline.
+International, transfer and dual-degree applicants must apply by the priority deadline to allow time for processing additional paperwork.
+To be considered for the Dean's Leadership Scholarship, applicants must apply to the MSW program and for this scholarship by the priority deadline.
+Some applicants also find this earlier timeline helpful if they are applying to other programs or if they simply want to plan for next year as soon as possible.

 If admitted, can I defer my enrollment?